fireharp/cursor-rules/PROGRESS.md

 MEMO:

 This enhancement allows users to restore rules directly from URLs, making it easier to share rules across teams without having to download the file first.
 Users can now run `cursor-rules restore https://example.com/shared-rules.json` to directly import rules from a web source.
 This is particularly useful for teams that maintain a centralized repository of rule configurations on a shared server or for accessing rules directly from GitHub or other hosting services.

+## TS: 2025-03-24 05:57:29 CET

+## PROBLEM: Linting issues in the codebase

+WHAT WAS DONE:

+- Fixed octal literal syntax in manager_test.go (0755 -> 0o755)
+- Reduced nesting complexity in manager_test.go by inverting conditions
+- Replaced len(word) > 0 with word != "" in templates.go
+- Combined parameter types in function definitions (string, string, string -> string, string, string)
+- Removed empty if block in manager.go
+- Fixed indent-error-flow by removing else block and outdenting its contents
+- Added missing SourceTypeLocalAbs and SourceTypeLocalRel cases in switch statement
+- Renamed unused parameters to \_ for better code clarity
+- Added constants for conflict resolution actions (ActionSkip, ActionOverwrite, ActionRename)
+- Fixed nil error return issues by returning formatted errors

+---

+MEMO:

+While many linting issues have been fixed, some more complex issues remain:

+- High cyclomatic and cognitive complexity in several functions
+- Nested if statements with high complexity
+- Line length issues in markdown files
+- HTTP requests with variable URLs that need context

+These issues would require more substantial refactoring, potentially breaking existing functionality.
+The current fixes focus on the most straightforward issues that can be safely addressed without significant code restructuring.

+## TS: 2025-03-24 06:00:14 CET

+## PROBLEM: Need a clear roadmap for remaining linting issues

+WHAT WAS DONE:

+- Updated lint-fixes/plan.md with a detailed inventory of remaining issues
+- Prioritized issues into high, medium, and low priority categories
+- Added specific file and line references for each issue
+- Provided recommended fixes for each linting error
+- Organized a strategic approach for tackling remaining issues (security first, then readability, then complex refactoring)

+---

+MEMO:

+The updated plan provides a clear roadmap for addressing the remaining linting issues.
+High-priority items include HTTP context issues, unwrapped errors, and long lines in code.
+Medium-priority items focus on reducing complexity in nested blocks and high cognitive complexity functions.
+The plan acknowledges that some complex refactoring should be deferred to avoid potential breaking changes and suggests creating separate tasks for each complex function.